CollabAR-Source/CollabAR-Code/README.md

 To train the distortion classifier, follow the procedure below:

 1. Download the training script.
-2. Then, put the script and the folder containing training images in a same dir.
-Note that the folder of training images cannot contain any non-image file.
+2. Then, put the script and the training set folder in a same dir.
+Note that the training set folder cannot contain any non-image file.
 3. Run the script as follows: `python .\trainDisClassifer.py -training_set
    - *training_set*: indicates dir that contains the training images.
 5. The generated weights named "*type_model.hdf5*" will be saved in a created folder named "*weights*".